 The Japanese media landscape is well… a bit different to say the least.
-Of all the things I do at this agency, perhaps nothing is harder than trying to get foreign communication managers to understand the many local discrepancies in Japan.
+Of all the things I do at this PR agency in Japan, perhaps nothing is harder than trying to get foreign communication managers to understand the many local discrepancies.

 “This can’t be right!
 There’s no way that it’s THAT high…” I thought to myself while rubbing the sleep out of my eyes.
 The ROAS score (short for return on ad spend for those not in the know) on my screen was reading 18.72.

-Over the years, I cannot count the times that I’ve been asked to accumulate followers online for a client with absolutely no budget for growth.
+Over the years, I cannot count the times that I’ve been asked to accumulate followers online for a client at this PR agency in Japan with absolutely no budget for growth.

 As everyone likely already knows, Instagram recently made the decision to hide likes all across the globe.
 After testing the change in various markets (including Japan), the Facebook owned app has finally started concealing numbers in all regions.